sudoer/flashback/readme.md

 # Limitations

 Flashback does not do "off-site" backups.
-This is a much bigger problem than on-site backups, because you have to really think about how much bandwidth you'll be using... especially if you're pushing backups out of your house (where you typically have a very small upload pipe).
+That is a much bigger problem than on-site backups, because you have to really think about how much bandwidth you'll be using... especially if you're pushing backups out of your house (where you typically have a very small upload pipe).